EnterpriseDB/tpa/docs/src/tpaexec-archive-logs.md

 urchin                     : ok=3    changed=3    unreachable=0    failed=0
 ```

-You can append `-v`, `-vv`, and so on, to the command if you want more verbose output.
+If you want more verbose output, you can append `-v`, `-vv`, and so on, to the command.

 ## Generated files